unitystation/unitystation-wiki/docs/Guides/Security guides/Security-Officer-Guide.md

 4) If situation goes out of control you might have to get out of your cozy seat and go out to hunt some criminals, or stay home to defend the fort.

-5) If an officer brings in a law breaker ask them what they're in for and handle the procedure yourself, following the [[Space Law]].
+5) If an officer brings in a law breaker ask them what they're in for and handle the procedure yourself, following the [Space Law](Space-Law.md).

 {{Role Navbox}}